alirezanet/Husky.Net/README.md

 This library inspired and is a combination of [husky](https://github.com/typicode/husky) & [lint-staged](https://github.com/okonet/lint-staged) libraries for **DotNet**, so make sure to support them too!

-### A lot of features are coming soon, so stay tuned! 👁️‍🗨️👀
+### A lot of features are coming soon, stay tuned! 👁️‍🗨️👀